 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-GNUPLOT, C programs which illustrate the use of the gnuplot graphics program.
+gnuplot_test, examples which illustrate the use of the gnuplot graphics program.

-HIGH_CARD_SIMULATION, a C program which simulates a situation in which you see the cards in a deck one by one, and must select the one you think is the highest and stop; the program uses GNUPLOT for graphics.
+HIGH_CARD_SIMULATION, a C code which simulates a situation in which you see the cards in a deck one by one, and must select the one you think is the highest and stop; the program uses GNUPLOT for graphics.

-ISING_2D_SIMULATION, a C program which carries out a Monte Carlo simulation of an Ising model, a 2D array of positive and negative charges, each of which is likely to "flip" to be in agreement with neighbors.
+ISING_2D_SIMULATION, a C code which carries out a Monte Carlo simulation of an Ising model, a 2D array of positive and negative charges, each of which is likely to "flip" to be in agreement with neighbors.

-REACTOR_SIMULATION, a C program which a simple Monte Carlo simulation of the shielding effect of a slab of a certain thickness in front of a neutron source.
+REACTOR_SIMULATION, a C code which a simple Monte Carlo simulation of the shielding effect of a slab of a certain thickness in front of a neutron source.
 This program was provided as an example with the book "Numerical Methods and Software."